AMSDavis/cadl/docs/checking-in-swagger-guide.md

    - commit all you changes.
    - push to the remote forked repo
+   - send a pull request to the original repo from your forked repo.

+Note:
-   - send a pull request to the original repo from your forked repo. the target branch of the pull request is RPSaaSMaster (or RPSaaSDev for dogfood).
+the target branch of the pull request is RPSaaSMaster (or RPSaaSDev for dogfood).

 ## Fix the errors of PR reviewing CI checks
-The CI checks result will be commented on the PR. you can refer to the [CI fix Guide](https://github.com/Azure/azure-rest-api-specs/blob/main/documentation/ci-fix.md)
+The CI checks result will be commented on the PR. you can refer to the [CI fix Guide](https://github.com/Azure/azure-rest-api-specs/blob/main/documentation/ci-fix.md).

+Note:
+Since the swagger is generated from cadl, you'd better update the cadl file and regenerate the swagger and avoid updating swagger directly to keep the consistency between swagger and cadl.

 ## Move your PR to public repo.
-Once the RP get approved and added label 'Approved-OkToMerge' , you can follow the last comment on the PR to complete the moving.
+Once the RP get approved and added label 'Approved-OkToMerge' , you can follow the `last comment` on the PR to publish your specs to the public repo on demand.